kerfufflenet/communities/README.md

 **Action Communities**

 Below are communities which can be used by customers, when announcing your prefixes to AS35008.
-Controls include prepending toward a specific transit provider, specific IXP, or by provider type e.g. all peers, all transits, all customers.
+Controls include prepending toward a specific transit provider, specific IXP, or by provider type e.g. all peers, all transits.

 *By default you can perform prepend or do not announce actions toward a specific provider or set of peers at an IXP*